h3xstream/waf-workshop/docs/intro.md

 ## Where to start

-All exercises and the soure of these pages is available on the [repository h3xstream/waf-workshop](https://github.com/h3xstream/waf-workshop/).
+All exercises and the soure of these pages is available on Github.

+[Clone h3xstream/waf-workshop](https://github.com/h3xstream/waf-workshop/){ .md-button .md-button--primary target=_blank}

 Feel free to contribute to the content of this workshop.